dglaeser/xpress/README.md

 }
 ```

-The following is an exemplary `CMakeLists.txt` file that brings in `xpress` automatically at configuration,
+The following is an exemplary `CMakeLists.txt` file that makes `xpress` automatically available upon configuration
-and which you can use to generate the build files for compiling the above example:
+and defines a single executable linked against the library.

 ```cmake <!-- {{xpress-minimal-cmakelists}} -->
 # CMakeLists.txt